cjimti/mk/_posts/2018-05-9-hobby-cluster.md

 for "learning."
 The following are my notes as I unlearn the "not for production" tutorial way and re-apply my production notes to a 15 dollar-a-month production grade hobby way.

-In this article, I'll be using three $5 servers from [vultr.com](https://www.vultr.com/?ref=7418713) (referral link).
+In this article, I'll be using three $5 servers from [Vultr] (referral link).
 There are a handful of cheap cloud providers these days, and in keeping competitive, they keep getting cheaper and better.
+Another good pick is [Digital Ocean].
+You might want to run a [Vultr] cluster in LA with a set of services and a [Digital Ocean].

 For my 15 dollars a month I am getting three 1 vCore, 1G ram and 25G of storage each.
 I host application primarily written in Go and Python, and they make very efficient use of their resources.